QuestTrain/questtrain-blog/_posts/2021-03-10-why-create-questtrain.markdown

 # How does it work?

-The core idea is relatively simple - users ask questions and request evidence on challenging topics.
-Add a bunch of interesting people with interesting questions, and this creates a big ol' network of searchable, pluggable human thought and discovery.
+The core idea is relatively simple - users explore and ask questions on challenging topics.
+However, every question must be directly or indirectly connected to a request(s) for data.
+Add a bunch of interesting people with interesting questions, and this creates a big ol' network of searchable, pluggable human thought and discovery, grounded in evidence.

 QuestTrain is designed for making progress on the hard, hairy, ambiguous, and overwhelming problems where there is no single "right answer" - questions like "How does cancer work?" or "How do we solve climate change?"
 These questions are not going to be solved by a website link or searching for specific, isolated bits of knowledge.
 Rather, we'll make progress by pulling in ideas from different domains, testing hypotheses against real data, and making connections.